wareya/BBAE/design.md

 ------

 BBAE's grammar is designed to be easy to parse line-by-line.
 Newlines are significant.
-Whitespace is a universal token boundary, with tabs and spaces being treated identically.
+Spaces are a universal token boundary, with tabs and spaces being treated identically.
 The grammar is never recursive or ambiguous.
 There are no strings or characters.
 The only literals are integer and float literals.
 Integer literals can be hex (with a 0x prefix) or decimal.

+A given token cannot be more than 4095 characters long.

+BBAE source files are parsed line-by-line.
+Lines are separated by any number of linefeeds.
+A linefeed is either `\n` or `\r\n`.

+With only two exceptions, each line is a sequence of tokens, separated by one or more space characters, followed by an end-of-line.
+A space character is either '` `' (0x20) or `\t`.
+An end-of-line is either a linefeed, the end of the file, or the beginning of a comment.
+The beginning of a comment is either `//` or `#`, after which all text is ignored until a linefeed or the end of the file.
+Lines that contain only a comment are considered to be blank.

+There are three types of tokens: symbol tokens, numeric tokens, and text tokens.
+Numeric tokens are all tokens that are not symbol tokens but begin with a . or - or digit.
+A digit is any character out of `1234567890`.
+Symbol tokens are tokens that exactly match `=`, `{`, `}`, or `<-`. text tokens are all other tokens.

+The two exceptions are lines that begin with an `asm_clobber` or `asm` token.
+In the `asm_clobber` case, the sequence of characters between the first `<-` and last `<-` on the line are arbitrary text, and are not even subject to comment detection.
+In the `asm` case, all characters after the `asm` token until the end of the line are considered arbitrary text, and are not even subject to comment detection.

 ------